UCLA Health specialists expertly treat a wide range of children’s endocrine disorders, including type 1 diabetes.

 Find your care

-Our team leads the nation in diagnosis and treatment for all types of endocrine disorders.
+Our pediatric endocrinologists leads the nation in diagnosis and treatment for all types of children’s endocrine disorders.
 We offer specialized endocrine care from birth to age 21, working with your entire family to ensure your child receives the excellent care they deserve.
 When you come to us, you’ll find:

 World-class diabetes care: Internationally recognized doctors, diabetes educators and registered dietitians come together to focus on your child’s unique needs.
 We specialize in type 1 diabetes and work with your family to create a personalized diabetes care plan that fits your child’s life.
 Our comprehensive approach emphasizes nutrition, exercise, effective medication management, emotional well-being and more.

 Research and innovation: We’re committed to studying the causes of diabetes so we can offer better preventive care and make treatments more precise.
 For example, UCLA Health scientists developed a type of “smart” insulin that can prevent blood sugar levels from dropping too low.
 We’re always looking to the latest technologies in diabetes care as we focus on improving children’s lives.